Decicus/Wordlist-Kicker/README.md

 (Don't mind the name, I think it needs to change too.)

 ##Planned features:##
-- Clearing/deleting every word from the wordlist.
+- Clearing/deleting every word from the wordlist (Config)
+- Ignoring admins/superadmins (Config)

 ##Current features:##
 - Adding/removing words from the wordlist.